EMIT-leadership-development/emit/_programs/women-leaders.md

   skills to rise above their circumstances and bring systematic change to the communities they serve.
-The program is designed to address 3 main areas needed for transformation – personal and character development, leadership development and professional skills development. &nbsp;
+The program is designed to address 3 main areas needed for transformation – personal and character development, leadership development and professional skills development.
 curricula:
   - title: Basic Computer Skills
     objective: This course provides practical computer knowledge and computer skills.